bassman5/maven-concordion-reporting-plugin/README.md

 Maven Concordion Site Report
 ============================

-This is a simple maven reporting that takes a directory structure with an html structure, in this case concordion reports, and add them to a maven site report.
+This is a simple maven reporting plugin that takes a directory structure with an html structure, in this case Concordion reports, and add them to a maven site report.

-In the pom.xml for the project that contains concordion reports you will have an entry like this
+In the pom.xml for the project that contains Concordion reports you will have an entry like this
 ------------------------------------------------------------------------------------------------

     <build>